Flagler Estates, Florida

 Unincorporated community in Florida, U.S.

 Flagler Estates is an unincorporated community and census-designated place (CDP) in St. Johns County in the U.S. state of Florida.
-It is located 8 mi southeast of Hastings is bordered by Flagler County to the south.
+It is located 8 mi southeast of Hastings and is bordered by Flagler County to the south.
 The population was 3,540 at the 2020 census, up from 3,215 at the 2010 census.
 It is part of the Jacksonville, Florida Metropolitan Statistical Area.

 Location

 The Flagler Estates CDP encompasses a total of 11.94 mi2, 0.87% of which is covered in water, in unincorporated areas of St. Johns County.
 The main entrance is off State Road 13, onto Flagler Estates Boulevard.
 There are 6181 acre of residential lots in Flagler Estates.
 Most lots are 1.13 acre in area, excluding road easement.

 Although Flagler Estates cover a wide area, the nearest services are in Palatka, across the St. Johns River.
 The main river that flows through the central area is Deep Creek.
 2.4 mi east of the area is Old Brick Road, a U.S. National Register of Historic Place.
 It is located 12 mi east of Palatka.
 The area is known for its large lot sizes.